Characteristics and prevalence of fake social media profiles with AI-generated faces: Prevalence on Twitter

 \subsection{Eye locations}

-Our detection method leverages the observation that GANs place the eyes in the same locations in all generated pictures, as demonstrated in Fig.~\ref{fig:samples_tiled}(a,b).
+Our detection method leverages the observation that GANs place the eyes in the same locations in all generated pictures, as demonstrated in Figure~\ref{fig:samples_tiled}(a,b).
 This feature has been reported and exploited to distinguish true and fake human faces~\citep{yang2019exposing}.
 Note that our task differs from previous methodology papers since our goal is to identify GAN-generated profiles from random Twitter profiles.
-As illustrated in Fig.~\ref{fig:samples_tiled}(c), many profiles do not feature human faces.
+As illustrated in Figure~\ref{fig:samples_tiled}(c), many profiles do not feature human faces.
 And for those containing authentic human faces, we hypothesize that very few of them happen to have their eyes placed in the same locations as the GAN-generated ones.

 To test our hypothesis, we need to obtain the eye coordinates of input images.
-We test different face recognition software and find that the Python package \package{face\_recognition}\footnote{\url{github.com/ageitgey/face_recognition}} provides an effective and efficient solution.
+We test different face recognition software and find that the Python package \package{face\_recognition}\footnote{\url{https://github.com/ageitgey/face_recognition}} provides an effective and efficient solution.
 The package returns an empty list if no faces are detected in the input images.
 For images containing faces, the package returns the coordinates of the landmarks, such as the eyes and nose, of each face~\citep{kazemi2014one}.
 We focus on the eyes and obtain the center coordinate of each eye by averaging its landmark points.
 Since the profile images have different resolutions, we normalize the coordinates using the image height and width so that all the re-scaled coordinates are in the unit interval.

 We apply the package to the profiles in \dataset{TwitterGAN}, \dataset{AcademicGAN}, and \dataset{RandomTwitter}.
 Figure~\ref{fig:eye_location_dist} shows the kernel density estimation distributions of the detected eye positions.
 For the GAN-generated profiles in both \dataset{TwitterGAN} and \dataset{AcademicGAN}, the eye locations are highly concentrated and identical.
 On the other hand, the eye locations of random profiles in \dataset{RandomTwitter} are scattered across the space.
-These findings confirm our hypothesis and indicate this feature can be leveraged to distinguish GAN-generated and random Twitter profiles.
+These findings confirm our hypothesis and suggest that TwitterGAN images were likely generated by the same algorithm as those in AcademicGAN.
+In turn, this indicates eye locations can be leveraged to distinguish GAN-generated and random Twitter profiles.